 - The direction is an optional selection.

-- For the To Measure value, repeat steps 5 through 8 in the To area.
+- For the To measure value, repeat steps 6 through 9 in the To section.

 A red cross symbol appears at the selected location on the map.

 - Choose the date that will define the start date of the events by doing one of the following:

 - Type the start date in the Start Date text box.

 - Click the Start Date drop-down arrow and choose the start date.

 The start date defaults to today's date, but you can choose a different date using the date picker.
 The end date is optional, and if it is not provided, the event remains valid now and into the future.

 - Choose the date that will define the end date of the events by doing one of the following:

 - Type the end date in the End Date text box.

 - Click the End Date drop-down arrow and choose the end date.